elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Girl.

 - {:.pr.i} Sigh.
 So fatigued ...
 We are soaked ... there's fog on the hill ...
-My bones are afraid and cold.
+My bones are scared and cold.

 - {:.sp} The Mother.

-Courage, girls ...
-Courage ...
+Be brave, girls ...
+Be brave ...
 It won't be easy ...
-Run ... run ... and hide in the arrowing canes ... then run some more ...
+Run ... run ... and hide in the sharp canes ... then run some more ...
 Ouch.
 My legs ...

 *(The mother and her girls have disappeared; same decor.
-A hoe strips the scene.
+A hoe slashes the scene.
 Hoes, then hands ...
 They are slaves plowing at dusk.)*

 - {:.sp} 1st Slave *(singing.)*